hypernote/stocknet/README.md

 ## How to run

-Configure the news and price datasets paths in scripts and run in the following sequence:
+After configure the folderes, news and price datasets paths in scripts, just run them the following sequence:

 - data_import.py
 - clean_dates.py